Addressing the cost of inaction in post-stroke care

 12.2 million

-People will have a their first stoke this year
+People will have their first stroke this year

 101 million